October 23, 2015

 Chronic Hepatitis B virus infection is a long-term illness that occurs when the Hepatitis B virus remains in a person's body.

-In 2007, there were an estimated 43,000 new Hepatitis B virus infections in the United States.
+In 2013, there were an estimated 19,764 new hepatitis B virus infection in the United States.
 However, the official number of reported Hepatitis B cases is much lower.
 Many people don't know they are infected or may not have symptoms and therefore never seek the attention of medical or public health officials.

-In the United States, an estimated 800,000 to 1.4 million persons have chronic Hepatitis B virus infection.
+In the United States, an estimated 700,000 to 1.4 million persons have chronic hepatitis B virus infection.

 Hepatitis B is spread when blood, semen, or other body fluid infected with the Hepatitis B virus enters the body of a person who is not infected.
 People can become infected with the virus during activities such as: